+- securities listed on the Australian securities exchange

+- Exchange Traded Funds (ETFs)

+- Listed property securities

+- Listed fixed income

+- Managed Funds

+- Cash

-- securities listed on the Australian securities exchange, Exchange Traded Funds (ETFs), cash and listed fixed income; or - securities listed on the Australian securities exchange, managed funds, ETFs, cash and listed fixed income so you can choose the Model Portfolio you want to suit your needs.
+so you can choose the Model Portfolio you want to suit your needs.

 Benefits of the SMA

 Individual accounts

 When you invest in the SMA through a platform, a separate interest will be issued to the platform operator in relation to each Model Portfolio you choose, and any assets we hold in relation to that separate interest will be accounted for separately.
 Asset holdings that relate to a Model Portfolio that you select are referred to in this PDS as "your account" or "your Model Portfolio".